larytet/dockerfile-generator/README.md

 # Why I need this

 A Dockerfile is a list of commands to do in the container.
-What if I want to create many dockerfiles which have significant overlap between them.
+What if I want to create many dockerfiles which share significant amount of code.
 I introduce a YAML configuration file and a Python script which parses the configuration file.
 This is something like https://jsonnet.org/ but for a Dockefile The main goals:

-* Keep dockerfiles configuration in a single place
+* Keep multiple dockerfiles in a single place
 * All dockerfiles have consistent structure
+* Support macros
 * Switch to a different OS/OS release/different version of a package is trivial thanks to macros
+* Generate help, usage tips automatically

 The script shows tips on how to build and run the container